Neglect – the effect it has on your child

 As the child grows up, they struggle to form and sustain relationships.
 They work with low self-esteem and to trust others.
 They have low self-worth because they feel no one ever really cared about them.
 Because this often happens in dysfunctional families, the problems tend to be long lasting and be dominant even in their adult lives.

 What does a neglected child look like?

 - They fail to thrive.

-- Their hygiene might be poor because of neglect.
+- Their hygiene might be inadequate because of neglect.

-- They often have a blank expression, with eyes lacking the usual luster and joy
+- They often have a blank expression, with eyes lacking the usual lustre and joy

-- Their responses towards people differs from that of normal children – they can’t read body language, they don’t know how to interpret facial expressions, they avoid eye contact or body contact.
+- Their responses towards people differ from that of normal children – they can’t read body language; they don’t know how to interpret facial expressions; they avoid eye contact or body contact.
 They might protest being pick-up or have no boundaries at all towards strangers.

 - A child who rarely or minimally responds to comfort when distressed